Iver Johnson

-Iver Johnson was an American firearms, bicycle, and motorcycle manufacturer from 1871 to 1993.
-The company shared the same name as its founder, Norwegian-born Iver Johnson (1841–1895).
+Iver Johnson was an American firearms manufacturer from 1871 to 1993.
+Named after its founder, Norwegian-born Iver Johnson (1841–1895), the company also produced bicycles and motorcycles in its early days.

-The name was resold, and Iver Johnson Arms opened in 2006, but since it does not manufacture parts or provide information relating to the pre-1993 company, it represents a continuation of it in name only.
+The name was acquired by Squires Bingham International, which renamed itself Iver Johnson Arms in 2006.
+As it does not manufacture parts or provide information relating to the pre-1993 company, it represents a continuation of it in name only.

 Iver Johnson

 Iver Johnson was born in 1841 in Nordfjord, Sogn og Fjordane county, Norway.
 He was educated as a gunsmith in Bergen in 1857, and had a gun store in Oslo.
 Johnson emigrated from Norway to Worcester, Massachusetts, United States in 1863, and continued his work as a gunsmith by trade and an inventor in his spare time.
 Seeking new and creative uses for his partially idle manufacturing equipment after the American Civil War, he worked not only gunsmithing locally in Fitchburg, but also providing designs and work to other firearms companies; notably making pepper-box pistols for Allen & Wheelock.

-On April 9, 1868, Johnson married Mary Elizabeth (née Speirs, born January 1847) in Worcester; and the couple had three sons, Frederick Iver, John Lovell and Walter Olof, and two daughters, Mary Louise and Nellie.
+On April 9, 1868, Johnson married Mary Elizabeth (née Speirs, born January 1847) in Worcester; and the couple had three sons and two daughters.

 Johnson Bye & Company

-In 1871, Johnson merged his and Martin Bye's gunsmithing operations to form the Johnson Bye & Company.
-Beginning in 1876, Johnson and Bye filed jointly for, and received, multiple new firearms features and firearms feature improvement patents.
-Their primary revenues came from the sale of their self designed and manufactured inexpensive models of revolvers.
+In 1871, Johnson and Martin Bye merged their gunsmithing operations to form the Johnson Bye & Company.
+Beginning in 1876, Johnson and Bye filed jointly for and received multiple patents for new and improved firearms features.
+Their primary revenues, however, came from the sale of company designed and manufactured inexpensive revolvers.

-The company's name changed to Iver Johnson & Company in 1883, upon Johnson's purchase of Bye's interest, but Bye continued working in the firearm industry for the remainder of his life.